Skip to main content

 John Dillinger Wanted Poster

 John Dillinger, son of an Indianapolis grocer, first robbed a grocery store.
-Paroled from prison in May of 1933, he found bank robbery more lucrative.
-Over the next year, Dillinger and his gang plundered more than a dozen Midwestern banks for today's equivalent of around $5 million.
-An elaborate plan to rob the national bank in Newton, Iowa in April of 1934 fell through.
-Although "Public Enemy Number One" underwent plastic surgery on his face and tried to burn off his fingerprints with acid, he was tracked down and killed by lawmen in Chicago in July 1934.
-(FBI.gov)
+Paroled from prison in May 1933, he found bank robbery more lucrative.
+Over the next year, Dillinger and his gang plundered more than a dozen Midwestern banks for today’s equivalent of around $5 million.

-At a gang hideout in nearby Minnesota, police found a getaway map of the next target—the tiny town of Newton.
+An elaborate plan to rob Newton National Bank in April 1934, fell through, however, after police found a getaway map at the gang’s hideout in nearby Minnesota.
 Bank robbers often clipped elaborate maps to dashboards of their high-powered cars.
-As the Newton Daily News later reported, the gangsters likely planned to park "just outside the bank on First street North."
+As the Newton Daily News later reported, the gangsters likely planned to park “just outside the bank on First street North.”

 The getaway map instructed the driver to maintain certain speeds every tenth of a mile and to slow down on certain bad roads.
-After passing a manufacturing company, airport and cemetery, the fleeing bandits were to switch to another car waiting at a "corner nine miles north of Newton."
+After passing a manufacturing company, airport, and cemetery, the fleeing bandits were to switch to another car waiting at a “corner nine miles north of Newton.”

-On Wednesday, April 4—the expected day of attack—federal officers, police detectives and the local sheriff's force laid in wait.
-But the robbers didn't show up.
+On Wednesday, April 4—the expected day of attack—federal officers, police detectives, and the local sheriff’s force laid in wait.
+But the robbers didn’t show up.
 We now know that Dillinger remained in Minnesota recovering from a bullet wound in his leg.
 Four months later, he was killed by Justice Department (now FBI) agents while leaving a movie theater in Chicago.

 Thompson Machine Gun